-Read our Backcountry Trip Planning Guide in preparation for your trip and download a free outdoor gear checklist (1.57mb PDF).
+Read our Backcountry Trip Planning Guide in preparation for your trip.
 As the majority of our visitors travel by river, whether it be floating the whitewater of the Charley in an inflatable raft or canoeing or motorboating on the Yukon, we have developed a River Trip Planning Guide for Alaska, to help you be better prepared for your adventure.
-If your trip involves hiking or crossing waterways, from small creeks to major rivers, read our Backcountry River Crossing (620kb) PDF to learn safe techniques to get you to the other side and back again.
+If your trip involves hiking or crossing waterways, from small creeks to major rivers, read our Backcountry River Crossing to learn safe techniques to get you to the other side and back again.

 Write and leave a detailed trip plan with friends & family and describe to them what you are doing, where you are going, and what to do if you do not return by a certain date.
 Make sure they understand the inherent unpredictability of remote Alaskan transportation in regards to weather.
 Leave a trip plan at home, bring one with you, and leave another with your pilot, if you are flying.

 If you are relying on air travel for your visit, be aware that air taxis are often times unable to fly in inclement weather.
 Bring a few extra days of food and allow for 'weather days' in your trip plan to accommodate poor weather.
-Learn more about transportation to public lands (300kb PDF) in Alaska and chartering aircraft (450kb PDF).
+Learn more about transportation to public lands in Alaska and chartering aircraft.

-Many visitors to Yukon-Charley Rivers arrive & travel by motorboat during the fall hunting season.
-Read our Hunting Resources (830kb PDF) and Boating Safety PDFs to learn more about planning a successful and enjoyable trip to the preserve.
+Many visitors to Yukon-Charley Rivers arrive and travel by motorboat during the fall hunting season.
+Read our Hunting Resources and Boating Safety pages to learn more about planning a successful and enjoyable trip to the preserve.